blecher-at/Supreme-Risk/README.md

 ## Files

 - supreme_risk_forever.v0001 The latest version.
 This is currently the one in the Vault
-- Supreme_Risk.v0015 The latest version compatible with FAF from 2019
-- Supreme_Risk	The version compatible with Original SupCom from 2007 (no longer maintained)
+- for older versions see the legacy branches of this repository -- Supreme_Risk.v0015 The latest version compatible with FAF from 2019 -- Supreme_Risk	The version compatible with Original SupCom from 2007 (no longer maintained)

 ## Known Issues/Bugs